 Step 1: Make a copy of the store's live theme

-Since you're going to be replacing the legacy form with the new migrated form, it's always best to test out the new form on an unpublished theme first, this way you can make sure it's working as expected before customers start using it.
+Since you will be replacing the legacy form with the new migrated form, it's always best to test out the new form on an unpublished theme first; this way you can make sure it's working as expected before customers start using it.

 You can made a duplicate of the store's live theme in the Shopify admin under Online Store > Themes > Actions > Duplicate.
 We suggest renaming the duplicate theme to make it easier to reference later on.

-To start the process, you will want to access the 'Fields' page in the app admin using the left nav.
-From here you will see a splash page that allows you to access the legacy fields editor, or start the migration process.
-Click the 'Migrate your form' button to proceed.
+To start the process, you'll need to access the 'Fields' page in the app admin by clicking the "Fields" tab on the left nav.
+From here, you will see a splash page that allows you to access the legacy fields editor, or start the migration process.
+Click the 'Continue with migration' button to proceed.

 Read the FAQ that appears on the following page, and then click the 'Continue with migration' button to begin the migration process.